lhviet/arxiv-crawler/README.md

 # arxiv-crawler
-Crawl [arXiv](http://arxiv.org/) papers' Title & Abstract info and written into a CSV file
+Crawling [arXiv](http://arxiv.org/) papers' Title & Abstract info and written into a CSV file.

+### Introduction
+In default, the crawler will retrieve up to 2,000 papers/articles from `Computer Science` category.

+The articles must have one of terms below in their Title and Abstract:
+`['drone', 'uav', '"remote sensing"', 'remote-sensing']`

+Besides, they must be originally announced from 2000.01.01 to 2020.12.31.

 ### Modifying crawling parameters
 Please visit https://arxiv.org/search/advanced to figure out all possible params